-Our school has a "no platform" policy.
+Our school has a "no platform" policy and a prevent risk assessment.

 15.0 Pupils/students who are vulnerable to exploitation, trafficking, or so-called 'honourbased' abuse (including female genital mutilation and forced marriage)

 With effect from October 2015, all schools are subject to a mandatory reporting requirement in respect of female genital mutilation (FGM).
 When a teacher suspects or discovers that an act of FGM is going to be or has been carried out on a girl aged 18 or under, that teacher has a statutory duty to report it to the Police.